pihentagyu/connect_data_lookup/README.md

 - Currently if /get_data/postcodes is called, the database is cleared.
 Add a check on the size of the current database, and if the size is equal only allow import if forced (eg. ?force=true.
 - Some more exception calling for ingesting data.
-- Async functionality (using celery?) for loading postcodes.
+- Multithreading for loading postcodes.
 - Make it prettier.